 RRP Level 3 kit plus accessories as below.

 221kg (487lbs) plus 25kg transit/15kg piste payload.
-Me about 105kg in gear.
+Me, about 105kg in gear.

-Years ago I modified a Suzuki GS500 to test this 500-twin idea, I ran a 660 Tenere for a bit, was lent a BMW F650GS just before it became the current 700, and in 2015 briefly looked at a TDM900 and a 650 Versys before buying myself a 2014 CB500X which ended up like this:
+Years ago I modified a Suzuki GS500 to test this 500-twin idea, I ran a 660 Tenere for a bit, was lent a BMW F650GS just before it became a 700, and in 2015 briefly looked at a TDM900 and a 650 Versys before buying myself a 2014 CB500X which ended up like this:

 CB500X vs CRF250L

 • OE wet weight: 146kg vs 197kg